alicht/DOM-manipulation/DOM/part2.md

 -  we will learn about the DOM tree
 -  what nodes are, and how to identify the most common node types
--  we'll create a JavaScript program to interactively modify the DOM.
+-  we'll create a JavaScript program to interactively modify the DOM

-In this tutorial, we will review HTML terminology, which is essential to working with JavaScript and the DOM, and we will learn about the DOM tree, what nodes are, and how to identify the most common node types.
-Finally, we will move beyond the console and create a JavaScript program to interactively modify the DOM.

 let's use that basic CSS that we created a moment ago